.

 How do I ascertain if I have any outstanding traffic fines?

-Please contact the Traffic Camera Office on (031) 702 0967.
-By providing them with your identity number or vehicle registration, they will be able to assist you with the information you require.
+Please contact the Traffic Camera Office on 031-7374200.
+By providing them with your identity number or vehicle registration, they will be able to assist you with the information you require for camera fines.

-How do I make payment for a traffic fine?
+How do I request a discount with regard to a traffic fine?

 Are speed-traps and roadblocks revenue building exercises?